harleypig/dotvim/aider-conventions.md

 * Only include this section if there is information to document.
 * Include each package name as a markdown link to the home page, and a brief description.
+* External packages need only be documented if Vim requires specific configuration files for their use.

 ### Plugins and Extensions Used